percona/percona-server-mongodb-operator/source/System-Requirements.rst

 System Requirements
 +++++++++++++++++++

-The Operator was developed and tested with Percona Server for MongoDB 4.0, 4.2, 4.4, and 5.0 technical preview.
+The Operator was developed and tested with Percona Server for MongoDB 4.2, 4.4, and 5.0.
 Other options may also work but have not been tested.

 .. note:: The `MMAPv1 storage engine <https://docs.mongodb.com/manual/core/storage-engines/>`_
    is no longer supported for all MongoDB versions starting from the Operator